Ben Nelson reflects on his first self-drive safari in Zambia

 1) Traversing across the country is a real pleasure and a highlight

 What I loved about this is that it gives you a chance to see Zambia as it is, away from tourism.
 You get to drive through real villages and towns and see how the residents of Zambia live their daily lives.
-Children are walking to school, locals are hard at work, some locals are not at work etc. Some areas are harsh, others inspiring, some fascinating, but what it is, is real; and unforgettable.
+Children are walking to school, locals are hard at work, some locals are not at work etc. Some areas are harsh, others inspiring, some fascinating, but what it is, is real.
 I would choose to see these areas rather than not now, every time.

 2) The remote campsites in Zambia are some of Africa's best